Supported ICs

 whc_host_linux

-to Linux kernel source treeOpen new terminal and compile:
+to Linux kernel source treeOpen new terminal and compile

 cd {driver_path}/whc_host_linux make